usewaypoint/responsive-transactional-email-templates/README.md

 ## Free SaaS, marketplace, and e-commerce email templates

 HTML emails can be a pain to get right.
-That’s why we ([Waypoint](https://usewaypoint.com/)) built a large set of battle tested email templates for many common transactional emails.
+That’s why we ([Waypoint](https://usewaypoint.com/)) built a large set of battle tested email templates for many common transactional emails to use on SaaS, marketplace, and e-commerce applications.
 From simple welcome messages to complex reports that are free and available to use:

 ![Screenshots of templates](/images/templates.png)